• Skip to primary navigation

 note

 “See people.
 Say, ‘Hello.’
-Ask how they are doing and listen to they say.”
+Ask how they are doing and listen to what they say.”

-Eric D. Wesselmann, a psychology professor at Purdue University, explains: “Because social connections are fundamental to survival, researchers that humans evolved systems to detect the slightest cues of inclusion or exclusion.
-For example, simple eye contact is sufficient convey inclusion.
-In contrast, withholding eye contact can signal exclusion. … Even though one person looks in the general direction of another, no eye contact is made, and the latter feels invisible.
+Eric D. Wesselmann, a psychology professor at Purdue University, explains: “Because social connections are fundamental to survival, researchers argue that humans systems to detect the slightest cues of inclusion or exclusion.
+For example, eye contact is sufficient to convey inclusion.
+In contrast, withholding eye contact can exclusion. … Even though one person looks in the general direction of another, no contact is made, and the latter feels invisible.
 Read more here.

 note

 “Become intimate with generosity.
-Give what you can give and do what you can do.
-Give dollars, give cents, your time, give your love, give your heart, give your spirit.”
+Give what you can give do what you can do.
+Give dollars, give cents, give your time, give your love, give your heart, give your spirit.”

-In a study, participants were given $100 to spend on themselves others.
-Those who had agreed to spend money on other people tended to make more generous decisions throughout the experiment, compared to those who had agreed to spend on themselves.
-They had more interaction between the parts of the brain associated with altruism and happiness, and they reported higher levels of happiness after the was over.
+In a research study, participants given $100 to spend on themselves or others.
+Those who had agreed to spend money on other people tended to more generous decisions throughout the experiment, compared to those who had agreed to spend on themselves.
+They also had more interaction between the parts the brain associated with altruism and happiness, and they reported higher levels of happiness after the experiment was over.
 Read more here.

 note

-“Learn to forgive others.
+“Learn forgive others.
 Start by truly learning how to forgive yourself.”

-“Risk and resilience: Being compassionate to oneself is associated with emotional resilience and psychological well-being,” Ricks Warren, Elke Smeets, Kristin Neff, Current Psychiatry, December 2016
+“Risk and resilience: Being compassionate oneself is associated with emotional resilience and psychological well-being,” Ricks Warren, Elke Smeets, Neff, Current Psychiatry, December 2016

 “Self-Compassion and Psychological Wellbeing,” Kristin Neff, Christopher Germer, Oxford Handbook of Compassion Science